 Google and other companies offering “cloud” services often use data centers like the one shown in the video.
 This is a facility housing many specialized computers to store and secure your information.
 These data centers often have measures in place to make sure your data is safe no matter what happens.
 This includes safety from fires, earthquakes, power failure, and even hackers.

 Examples of services you use everyday taking advantage of the cloud are Gmail, Netflix, Dropbox, iCloud, Facebook, and even this website.
 If your computer suddenly bursts into flames, the information you access on those services would not be lost.
-This brings us to our next topic – the benefits of the cloud.
+This brings us to our next topic – the benefits.

 What is the cloud? – Benefits

-Many cloud services allow you to safely store your files in the cloud and then retrieve them from any online device.
+Many cloud services allow you to safely store your and then retrieve them from any online device.
 Examples are iCloud, Google Drive, OneDrive, and Dropbox.
 You also have cloud backup services, such as Carbonite, that store multiple backups of your information.

-Because your files are in the cloud, you can access them from anywhere.
+Because your files are securely stored online, you can access them from anywhere.
 Forgot to print your term paper before leaving home?
 No problem, just sign into iCloud from your phone and print to the printer at school.
 Forgot to add a last minute touch to tomorrow’s presentation?
 No problem, since you use OneDrive at work you can sign in from home and get it done.*

 *Be sure to follow your company’s policy when storing confidential company files.